 The CGN program welcomes and encourages handlers with disabilities to participate in the Canine Good Neighbour program.
-In the case of a handler with a disability, the evaluator may use discretion in making minor changes to the tests, but the dog must perform all of the tests to a qualifying standard in order to pass.
+If necessary, evaluators may make minor changes to test procedures to accommodate handlers with disabilities.

 Obtaining Test Materials

 Test kits complete with posters, Evaluation/Registration forms, Evaluator Guides and Participant Handbooks are available for purchase from the CKC.
 The kits are available for 25, 50, 75 and 100 dogs.
 Items may also be purchased individually.